Getting started with BlackSheep¶

 Asynchronous request handlers¶

-The examples so far show synchronous request handlers.
-To define asynchronous
+The examples so far have demonstrated synchronous request handlers.
+To create

 functions: